adamsitnik/adamsitnik.github.io/_posts/2017-09-03-Conducting-Interview.md

 As an interviewer, you are also being judged by the candidate.
 You very often create the first impression of the company.
 So you also need to make a good impression.
 Nobody wants to work with mean or incompetent people!

 In this blog post, I am describing my way of conducting the interview.
 In my career, I have interviewed a hundred developers and hired over a dozen of them.
 So my experience is not very reach, it's limited to "my sample".

+**Disclaimer**: After joining Microsoft I don't interview candidates anymore.
+This post is my personal approach build upon the experience prior to joining MS.

-I recently changed job and I don't interview people anymore but I hope that my experience can help somebody to improve the interviewing process.
+I hope that my experience can help somebody to improve the interviewing process!

 <!--more-->